Sunny with a High Near 82 | SweetwaterNOW

 Tuesday

 A slight chance of showers.
-Mostly sunny, with a high near 78.
+Mostly sunny, with a high near 59.

-A slight chance of showers.
-Mostly cloudy, with a low around 51.

-A chance of showers.
-Partly sunny, with a high near 72.
 Breezy.

 Whatever the weather, have a wonderful day!